Rangitoto Island: Māori association

 The volcano erupted within the historical memory of the local Māori iwi (tribes).
 Human footprints have been found between layers of Rangitoto volcanic ash on the adjoining Motutapu Island.
 Ngāi Tai was the iwi living on Motutapu, and considers both islands their ancestral home.
 Ngāti Paoa also has links with Rangitoto.

 The name Rangitoto literally means "red sky", and is linked to a traditional story of a fight between Tama-te-kapua, captain of the Arawa canoe, and Hoturoa, captain of the Tainui canoe.
 The name Ngā Rangi-i-totongia-a Tama-te-kapua ("The days of the bleeding of Tama-te-kapua") refers to how Tama-te-kapua was injured in the fight.
 The peaks of the island were known by the names Ngā Pona Toru o Peretū ("The Three Knuckles of Peretū") or Ngā Tuaitara o Taikehu ("The Dorsal Fins of Taikehu").
+Ngā Pona Toru o Peretū, often shortened to Peretū is the traditional Ngāi Tai ki Tāmaki name for the three peaks of the island, and was a name given by Taikehu, a captain of the Tainui canoe.

 Rangitoto is associated with many traditional stories and myths.
-One involves Tiriwa (the namesake of the traditil name for the Waitākere Ranges, Te Wao Nui o Tiriwa), a chief of the supernatural Tūrehu people, who uplifted Rangitoto from Karekare on the west coast, as a show of his strength.
-Others involvev a 'tupua' couple, children of the Fire Gods.
+One involves Tiriwa (the namesake of the traditional name for the Waitākere Ranges, Te Wao Nui o Tiriwa), a chief of the supernatural Tūrehu people, who uplifted Rangitoto from Karekare on the west coast, as a show of his strength.
+Others involve a 'tupua' couple, children of the Fire Gods.
 After quarreling and cursing Mahuika, the fire-goddess, they lost their home on the mainland because it was destroyed by Mataoho, god of earthquakes and eruptions, on Mahuika's behalf.
 Lake Pupuke on the North Shore was created in the destruction, while Rangitoto rose from the sea.
 The mists surrounding Rangitoto at certain times are called the tears of the tupua for their former home.